Representing Parents In Pediatric Malpractice Claims

 • Bacterial infections

-Sometimes injury can be caused by simply not doing anything.
-Assuming an illness or injury isn’t as serious as it actually is and not treating it, or believing it is something else can cause it to spread and worsen.
+Sometimes, an injury can be caused by simply not doing anything.
+Assuming that an illness or injury isn’t as serious as it actually is and not treating it or believing that it is something else can cause it to spread and worsen.

 Appendicitis is frequently misdiagnosed in female children because it displays similar symptoms to urinary tract infections and pelvic inflammatory disease.
 Misdiagnosing appendicitis can allow the infection to worsen and the appendix to burst, potentially causing an abscess or sepsis.

-In order for any sort of malpractice claim to be worth anything something called “standard of care” must have been violated by the treating physician.
-When a claim of medical malpractice is filed, experts are called in on both sides to testify that the doctor did or did not act skillfully and carefully in a way that another doctor would have in the same situation.
+In order for any sort of malpractice claim to be worth anything, something called “standard of care” must have been violated by the treating physician.
+When a claim of medical malpractice is filed, experts are called in on both sides to testify that the doctor did or did not act skillfully and carefully in the way that another doctor would have in the same situation.

 Even if it is obvious that the doctor performed below the expected standards of their field of care, the patient cannot sue for malpractice if they did not suffer any harm.
-It must also be proven that the actions of the doctor led directly to injury-specific damages such as mental or physical pain, or unnecessary medical bills.
-It is our responsibility at Moraitakis & Kushel, LLP to prove that the physician’s negligence resulted in your child’s pain.
+It must also be proven that the actions of the doctor led directly to injury-specific damages, such as mental or physical pain, or unnecessary medical bills.
+It is our lawyers’ responsibility at Moraitakis & Kushel, LLP, to prove that the physician’s negligence resulted in your child’s pain.

-If you wish to pursue pediatric medical malpractice litigation, contact Moraitakis & Kushel, LLP at 404-261-0016, or fill out our online contact form.
+If you wish to pursue pediatric medical malpractice litigation, call Moraitakis & Kushel, LLP, at 404-973-0341 or fill out our online contact form.